bobbyromeo/mypihc/README.md

 Power Control
 ==================

-A web interface to remotely control/schedule 433MHz power switches, a PIR sensor alarm, and record from foscam IP cameras all through a Raspberry Pi.
+A web interface to remotely control/schedule 433MHz RF power switches, a DHT22 temperature and humdity sensor, a PIR sensor alarm (for a makeshift home security system), and a mechanism to record from foscam IP cameras, all through a Raspberry Pi.
 At the very least it needs a Raspberry Pi to function ;-) and some basic programming skills (Bash, PHP, HTML, Python, JS) if you wish to alter any part of the code.

 Check [this article](http://bobbyromeo.com/wp/diy-alarm-monitoring-system-w-raspberry-pi-foscam-sensors/) for instructions and for a more in depth explanation of the project.